Afobaboa/Square-equations-solver/README.md

 # Downloading (Linux)

-You must have "git" on your computer for using this program.
+You don't need to have special programs on your computer for using this program.

 1. Clone repository
 ```git clone https://github.com/Afobaboa/Square-equations-solver```